Nikole533/WHSTechNotes/journal.md

 | fiona     |    2      |     1     |
 | tobias    |    3      |     3     |
 | leanne    |    1      |     2     |

+                      \

+# November 3, 2025

+ Technology and Food Access: Journal Reflection

+The critical problem is the **interruption of SNAP program funding**, a vital safety net that allows millions of low-income families to purchase essential food each month.
+If the funds run out, this would become a huge problem as many people, especially children, the elderly, and people with disabilities who rely on this aid, would face severe **food insecurity** and the inability to buy healthy food.

+Technology could mitigate this crisis through the development of applications or websites that serve as instant **resource hubs**.
+These tools could use geolocation to connect people with the nearest and most available food bank, community kitchen, or food assistance program, and even show real.
+-time inventories and operating hours.

+However, significant challenges exist, such as the **digital divide**, where a lack of reliable internet access or smartphones prevents the neediest from using these tech-based solutions.
+Furthermore, concerns about the privacy of personal and location data might deter some users.

+If I were the designer, my tool would be called **"FoodFinder"**.
+It would be a mobile app and a website with a simple interface that doesn't require much data, and its main function would be to map and provide directions to free or low-cost food resources, including the time of their next distribution and what documents are needed for access
+-